 Several scenes set in the Gambia repeat the narrative’s concerns with the gendered contexts of mobility, technology and stuckness.
 Lamin’s more successful trajectory and his achievement of freedom and independence through dance cast a shadow across Tracey’s inability to achieve social mobility through her career as a dancer.
 Hawa’s escape through marriage and a more pious performance of religious obedience is indicative of the ways in which gender shapes opportunities for freedom.
 Her brother Babu, in contrast, is able to return to the Gambia and immediately find a job with the Treasury: his achievements in North America have constructed him as an ideal returning diasporic subject (Mullings and Trotz 2013), in comparison to characters such as Hawa’s father who, by leaving the “back way” and finding himself in Milan, exchanged his position as a university teacher for a job as a traffic warden.
 Once married to an Italian and therefore a legal resident, he sent for Hawa’s brother, “but that was six years ago, and if Hawa was still waiting for her call, she was far too proud to tell me” (220).
 The factual, unsentimental tone of the narration echoes Hawa’s pragmatic acceptance of gender inequalities and thus her decision to leave the village via the culturally and socially sanctioned route of marriage.

 Everywhere in Banjul, the narrator hears reggae, hip-hop, soca, high-life, “the whole glorious musical diaspora could be heard” (197) but at the same time that technology allows connectedness and the virtual experience of mobility, access to technology is economically contingent.
-As descriptions of Bachir, stuck in a run-down café with his fake American accent and laptop and possibly without internet connection demonstrate, communication technology can exacerbate the experience of displacement and estrangement, even when the subject is at home.
+As descriptions of Bachir, stuck in a run-down café with his fake American accent, and laptop possibly without internet connection demonstrate, communication technology can exacerbate the experience of displacement and estrangement, even when the subject is at home.
 And in fact, as Hawa explains, even as migration from West Africa to Europe and the US has increased, leaving villages emptied of fathers, sons and husbands, technology in the form of highly securitized actual and virtual borders, has also increased its difficulties and the dangers of taking the “back way” (272-73).

 Neither Africa nor the Caribbean is, in the novel, an easily available diasporic home; Africa neither presents itself as such nor, as the narrative demonstrates, can its characters experience it as such.
 The novel’s black diasporic characters seek connections, however transient or provisional, through moments of recognition that might be historically determined, culturally or racially defined, and economically contingent.
 These connections, as the novel suggests in its representations of dance histories and of music and dance as diasporic resources, are refracted by issues of gender.
 Its focus on intergenerational and transcultural female relationships are used to represent the narrative’s claim throughout that possibilities for freedom, mobility and achievement are complicated by cultural and gender roles and identities.
 The fact that the novel is routed around the geographies of the Black Atlantic suggests that its preoccupations can be mapped within discourses of black diasporic identification.
-However, it unsettles the very triangular connections it remaps and indicates a desire to construct new subjects and places from which to speak.
+However, it unsettles the very triangular connections it maps, indicating a desire to construct new subjects and places from which to speak.
 The novel reaches into a less clearly defined space, a post-diasporic space that reflects the complex liminalities of its fictive subjects who are both defined by and at a distance from diasporic communities.

 References